Doublevil/scbspeedrun/levels/all_lvl/LCD/LCD6.md

   **Notes**
   - It's very fast and impressive, but not very consistent.
 It's better to go for the other strat.
+  - Don't forget that you have to quickly toggle ink after zipping through the wall.
 </details>

 ---